Sukalyan Ghosh Dastidar

-Sukalyan Ghosh Dastidar (born 1947) was an Indian professional footballer from Jalpaiguri, who played as a striker for the India national football team, alongside Mohun Bagan and East Bengal.
+Sukalyan Ghosh Dastidar (born 1947 - died 9 September 2018) was an Indian professional footballer from Jalpaiguri, who played as a striker for the India national football team, alongside Mohun Bagan and East Bengal.
 He also represented Bengal in Santosh Trophy.

 He represented the bronze-medal winning India national football team at the 1970 Asian Games held at Bangkok, Thailand.
 He was the star striker of Mohun Bagan and won numerous accolades during his career.
 He was captain of Mohun Bagan in 1973.
 In 1975, he left Mohun Bagan to join rival East Bengal FC.
 He won numerous trophies as part of the India national football team and Mohun Bagan and East Bengal, including the 1970 Asian Games Bronze, the IFA Shield, the Santosh Trophy, the Calcutta Football League and the Rovers Cup.

 Early life

 He was born in Jalpaiguri District, Bengal Presidency, British India in an affluential family to parents who migrated to the northern district of Jalpaiguri from Barisal, Bengal Presidency before the Partition of 1947.
 In this quaint town, which has a history of nurturing great football talents like Pradip Kumar Banerjee, he started his training at the Jalpaiguri Young Men's Association (JYMA), where he was mentored by Rabi Gathu (রবি গাঠু স্যার), the well-known football coach at JYMA.
 In his early days, he was a leading player in the inter-school football tournaments and the Jalpaiguri Amateur Football League.
 During these tournaments, Dastidar's footballing antics used to draw huge crowds notably at the Friends Union Club grounds, the JYMA and the Jalpaiguri Town Club.
 He was a student of Jalpaiguri Zilla School.
 He played for the Rajasthan football team in the Santosh Trophy for a short while after moving from Jalpaiguri.
 He was recruited by Mohun Bagan soon after.